FSU-COP4610-F23/project-1-group-20/README.md

 ## Possible bugs

 When using I/O direction, only one '<' or '>' can be used at a time.
 When using piping, a singular pipe can run successfully, but once ran again it will buffer.
+Two pipes causes the program to buffer.